deflect-ca/baskerville/README.md

 Prometheus is the metric storage and aggregator that provides Grafana with the charts data.
 Besides the spark ui - which usually is under `http://localhost:4040`, there is a set of metrics for the Baskerville engine set up, using the Python Prometheus library.
 To see those metrics, include the `-e` flag and go to the configured localhost port (`http:// localhost:8998/metrics` by default).
-You will need a configured Prometheus instance and a Grafana instance to be able to visualize them using the auto generated [baskerville dashboard](https://github.com/equalitie/baskerville/blob/develop/data/metrics/Baskerville-metrics-dashboard.json), which is saved in the data directory, and can be imported in Grafana.
+You will need a configured Prometheus instance and a Grafana instance to be able to visualize them using the auto generated [baskerville dashboard](data/metrics/Baskerville-metrics-dashboard.json), which is saved in the data directory, and can be imported in Grafana.
-There is also an [Anomalies Dashboard]() and a [Kafka Dashboard]() under `data/metrics`.
+There is also an [Anomalies Dashboard](/data/metrics/anomalies-dashboard.json) and a [Kafka Dashboard](/data/metrics/kafka-dashboard.json) under `data/metrics`.

-anomalies_dashboard.png
 ![Baskerville's Anomalies Dashboard](data/img/anomalies_dashboard.png?raw=true "Baskerville's Anomalies Dashboard")

 ![Kafka Dashboard](data/img/kafka_dashboard.png?raw=true "Baskerville's Kafka Dashboard")